GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/webusb/index.md

 ---
 layout: "layouts/doc-post.njk"
-title: "WebUSB on ChromeOS"
+title: "WebUSB in extensions"
-seoTitle: "Chrome Extensions: on ChromeOS"
+seoTitle: "Chrome Extensions: WebUSB"
-date: 2023-11-01
+date: 2023-11-02
 description: The WebUSB API, which exposes non-standard Universal Serial Bus (USB) compatible devices to the web, is available in extensions.
 ---